top of page

 Dixon, Illinois

 This iconic building built in 1929 needed significant investment to remain viable.
 All work had to be sensitive to the historic character of the building for this $23 million restoration / renovation project.
-The work was programmed to occur utilizing a multi-phase approach over a two-year period while school remained in session.
+The work was completed utilizing a multi-phase approach over a two-year period while school remained in session.

 • Masonry Restoration Project restoring the entire 1929 building shell